markovarghese/ambaridocker/README.md

 ## What this repo does today
 - Uses docker compose to spin up
     - 1 Ambari server `ambariserver`
-        - has PostgreSQL server intalled on it with default user/password `ambari`/`bigdata`
+        - has PostgreSQL server intalled on it with default user/password `ambari` / `bigdata`
     - 3 Ambari agents `ambariagent[1-3]`
-    - 1 MariaDB server `mariadb_server`
+    - 1 MariaDB server `mariadbserver`
         - has users and empty databases to support
             - Ambari
                 - we're not using it now - we will replace the PostgreSQL server with this in the future